 After reviewing patient satisfaction surveys, Dr. Wick and colleagues observed improvements in almost all domains after implementing the integrated recovery pathway.
 The greatest improvements were with staff communication about medications, staff responsiveness to patient requests, and pain management.

-The study findings have significant implications for spreading surgical QI work, according to.
+The study findings have significant implications for spreading surgical QI work, according to Dr. Wick.
 A key to the program’s success was that it changed the organizational culture to be more patient-centered and help all providers accountable for delivering best practice care.
 “Our model defined the actions needed from care providers and hospital senior leadership,” says Dr. Wick.
 “We had executive support coupled with participation from the frontline healthcare staff, making our QI effort was a priority for everyone.”

 Dr. Wick adds that hospitals considering this approach should first put into place the infrastructure needed to improve teamwork and communication and a culture of safety from the frontline to the executive leadership.
 She notes that, as the work evolved, surgical staff received extensive positive feedback from patients about the changes that further inspired providers to strive to deliver better care.